 Unfortunately, horses are very sensitive to monensin.
 In horses, even small amounts of monensin can causes muscle damage, primarily (and most importantly) heart muscle damage.
 Horses should never eat cattle feed because of the potential presence of monensin.
 Poisoning most often occurs when feed mills accidentally contaminate horse feeds with monensin.
 Signs of disease are those related to heart failure.

 Diagnosis is through compatible signs with history of monensin exposure.
+Feed can be analyzed for monensin levels.

 Treatment is supportive only.
 There is no antidote.
 Horses that ingest a large dose and become very ill will probably not survive.